An Account of the Voyages: Reception

 The first edition of the Account sold quickly, and a second edition came out in August of 1773.
 Further editions followed, including an American edition in 1773 and French and German translations in 1774.
 The book was generally very popular with the public.
 For example, it was the most borrowed book in the Bristol library between 1773 and 1784.

 However, the book was immediately criticised quite vehemently, and the amount of abuse heaped on Hawkesworth was considered to have contributed to his death in November 1773.
 Critics came from different directions; apart from criticism from seamen and the commanders whose journals had been used, flaws were found with Hawkesworth's morals, theology, geography, and with the excessive payment he had received.
 There was outrage about the descriptions of Tahitian sexuality that Hawkesworth did not censor.
 Writing about the Endeavour's shipwreck at Endeavour Reef, Hawkesworth had not accepted Providence, or divine intervention, as means by which Cook and his crew had escaped disaster.
-His deism-influenced views were unorthodox and offended religious rensibilities.
+His deism-influenced views were unorthodox and offended religious sensibilities.
 The geographer Alexander Dalrymple, a strong believer in theory of a southern continent, published a pamphlet attacking Hawkesworth and Cook, in which he complained about differences between the narrative and the charts and defended his belief in Terra australis.

 James Cook first read Hawkesworth's Account at the Cape of Good Hope in 1775, on the return leg of his second voyage, and was shocked to read Banks's words appearing as his as well as the statement that he had read and approved the manuscript.
 When they stopped at St Helena, wheelbarrows were conspicuously placed around Cook's lodgings.
 Georg Forster, who accompanied Cook, wrote about the scene in his book A Voyage Round the World: "Dr. Hawkesworth's account of captain Cook's first voyage round the world, in the Endeavour, had reached this island some time before; it had been eagerly perused, and several articles, relative to this settlement, were now taken notice of with great good humour and pleasant raillery.
 The total want of wheelbarrows, and the ill-treatment of the slaves, which are spoken of in that account, were reckoned particularly injurious, and captain Cook was called upon to defend himself.
 Mrs. Skottowe, the sprightliest lady on the island, displayed to advantage her witty and satirical talents, from which there was no other escape left, than to lay the blame on the absent philosophers whose papers had been consulted."

 In 2004, the literary scholar Philip Edwards, described the Account as a "laundering of the actual record of the remorseless advance into the Pacific" and criticised the way that different witnesses of the event were merged into a single voice, losing their individuality.